 This popular Japanese condiment, flavored with Worcestershire sauce and dry mustard powder, is the key sauce on a fried pork tonkatsu sandwich.

-Vietnamese Dipping Sauce (Nuoc Cham)
+Korean Dipping Sauce

 This spicy sauce, made with tofu, red pepper paste, and soybean paste, is typically used in Korean cooking as a condiment for leaf-wrapped rice and meats.

 This simple recipe showcases the pure flavor of ripe avocados.